 - Expand arts spaces in Pier 70 and Hunters Point Shipyard.
 The proposed developments at Pier 70 and Hunters Point Shipyard present big opportunities to create or preserve art spaces.
 The arts component of both developments should be strengthened, including preserving and rehabilitating buildings currently slated for demolition as arts spaces.

 - Preserve and Restore Neighborhood Landmarks as Arts Spaces.
 We live in a City filled with a rich architectural history.
 Several City-owned landmark buildings could, if the City and private development reinvests in them, have a new life as community arts spaces, providing space for performances, museums and galleries, arts and vocational education, and arts nonprofits.
 Some of these spaces include the Geneva Car Barn and Powerhouse, the Old Mint, and the former Muni substation on Fillmore Street.
-Many San Francisco neighborhoods have rich historic theaters that are fast disappearing.
-These theaters can, with city assistance, be revived as nonprofit arts and performances spaces, like Brava Theater, Gray Area’s Grand Theater, and ACT’s Strand Theater.
-Neighborhood arts centers provide a resource and amenity for residents, strengthen neighborhood identity, attract visitors, and boost local businesses’ bottom lines.
+Many San Francisco neighborhoods have fine historic theaters which have closed or are in danger of closing.
+These theaters can, with City assistance, be sustained or revived as nonprofit arts and performances spaces like Brava Theater, Gray Area’s Grand Theater, and ACT’s Strand Theater.
+Neighborhood movie theaters and arts venues provide a resource and amenity for residents, strengthen neighborhood identity, attract visitors, and boost local businesses’ bottom lines.